 The animals in these programs that display service animal quality behavior may participate in a special training program before being adopted by the family who has been approved for a support animal.
 The animals may be trained to provide emotional support to children and adults with down syndrome, autism, or a number of disabilities and illness’.
 Dogs will spend approximately one year training in this special program.

-We will provide the opportunity for youth ages 12 – 18 and adults with developmental disabilities to participate in a job development program designed to build and strengthen vocational skills in the following trades: Carpentry, Auto Mechanics, and Lawn Care.
-Starting with the most basic skills, participants can choose between several 4 week workshops or join a 6 month long program.
-After a minimum of six months, employment opportunities and Apprenticeship positions may be available to qualified applicants.
+We will provide the opportunity for youth ages 15 – 18 and adults with developmental disabilities to participate in a job development program designed to build and strengthen vocational skills in the following trades: Pet Care, Carpentry, Auto Mechanics, and Lawn Care.
+Starting with the most basic skills, participants can choose between several 4 week workshops or join a 6 month extensive program.
+After a minimum of six months, employment opportunities and apprenticeship positions may be available to qualified applicants.